 Set the WASP Keystore Password

-- Enter at least a six character password - this is will be the?srcstorepass used later,?hit the "play" button.
+- Enter at least a six character password - this is will be the srcstorepass used later, hit the "play" button.
 The results should return ok.
 This will reset the keystore password and render any currently stored certificates invalid.

 Import the Private Key into the WASP keystore

 This can be very challenging for several reasons.
 Since a Certificate Sign Request (CSR) was not generated from wasp, the keystore does not currently have any knowledge of the private key used to generate the cert request.
 Also, Java can be very particular about the format it expects the key to be in.
 Another potential hurdle is the fact that the keytool application shipped as part of older versions of Java provided all the functionality to generate a private key and CSR from a Java keystore, but did not allow the importing of a preexisting private key or certificate generated externally.
 This was fixed in Java 6.
 The solution is to convert the existing certificate and key into a PKCS12 file, and then use keytool to merge one keystore with another.
 Java 6 (or higher) can treat a PKCS12 file as a keystore.
 The most recent java_jre in the Nimsoft archive is 1.8. which meets this requirement.

 1. Make certain the certificate you have been provided is in the PKCS12 format that java expects.
 If the certificate is in a .pfx format (PKCS12 extention), it will need to be converted using OpenSSL:

 openssl pkcs12 -in mypfxfile.pfx -out mypemfile.pem

 openssl pkcs12 -export -in mypemfile.pem -out mykeystore.p12 -name wasp

 The name switch above represents the alias that will be assigned to this keystore, wasp in this case.

 2. Import the PKC12 certificate to the wasp.keystore location, by default: C:\Program Files (x86)\Nimsoft\probes\service\wasp\conf